HubSpot/ui-extensions-examples/with-asana-api/README.md

 ## Prerequisites
 1. Get your Asana [personal access token](https://developers.asana.com/docs/personal-access-token).
 2. Create a global custom field (available for the whole workspace) in your Asana project to capture HubSpot contact IDs.
 This field is used to search tasks for the contact.
+Add this field as a secret to your account using `hs secret add ASANA_CUSTOM_FIELD`.

 ## How to use
 1. Clone this repo